-Theme shopping is one of my favorite parts of setting up a new site!
-A theme, also called a template, is what creates the appearance of your blog; it provides the basic layout and functions of your site.
+Once you have your domain name and web hosting all set up, it’s time to find a theme.
+Theme shopping is one of my favorite parts of setting up a new blog!
+A theme, also called a template, provides the basic layout and functions of your site.
 There are thousands of free themes available on the Internet, and just as many paid ones.

 - is SEO optimized